Login | About Us | Contact Us | Search Connect With ODMP Facebook Twitter

 Family, Friends & Fellow Officers Remember...

-Jimmie Van Wingate
+Reserve Lieutenant Jimmie Van Wingate

-Marion County Sheriff's Department, Indiana
+Marion County Sheriff's Office, Indiana

-End of Watch: Sunday, June 14, 1970
+End of Watch Sunday, June 14, 1970

 Reflections for Reserve Lieutenant Jimmie Van Wingate